Hipo/Beamer/README.md

 ### Observation

-Beamer currently supports only **Observer** to get information about uploads.

-You can observe upload informations with adding observers.
+You can get upload information by adding observers.
 Firstly, you need to conform `BeamerObserver` protocol.
 Then add it to Beamer.

 ```swift
 Beamer.shared.addObserver(self)
 ```

-You can gather informations
+You will get callbacks

-* When upload starts;
+* When upload task starts:

 ```swift
 func beamer(_ beamer: Beamer,
             didStart uploadTask: UploadTask)
 ```

-* When upload progress changed
+* When upload progress changes:

 ```swift
 func beamer(_ beamer: Beamer,